richardtallent/vue-simple-calendar/README.md

 **vue-simple-calendar** is a flexible, themeable, lightweight *event calendar* component for Vue.

-**The current release is 4.2.0.
-See CHANGELOG for more information about upgrading from a previous version.**
+**The current release is 4.2.2.
+The master branch of this document and the code may contain unreleased changes.
+See the CHANGELOG for details.**

 There are other great calendar components out there, but most are either intended to be used as date pickers, or had way too many features for me.
 I wanted something that would simply show a month as a grid, and show events (including multi-day events) on that grid.
 While the component goes beyond that simple use case, that is still the core focus.